bitstadium/infinite-loop/README.md

 ### Loop Over Devices and Add to Provisioning Portal

+Option one: use cupertino

-This works only if you have already set up cupertino:
+Here's how you set up cupertino:

 ```sh
 $ gem install cupertino